jose-villar/vim-tagasort/README.md

 ## Modification of Default Mappings

-This is easier to explain with an example: Let's pretend you wanted to change the default mapping to '\<Leader\>h'.
-The way to accomplish this, is to add the following line to your *vimrc*:
+You can easily change the key combination that triggers the plugin.
+For example, if you wanted to change the default mapping to `<Leader>h` , you would have to add the following line to your *vimrc*:

         nmap <unique><Leader>h <Plug>TagattsortNMode

 ## Limitations

-- The plugin won't work for tags whose attributes are spread across multiple lines.
+- The plugin doesn't work with tags whose attributes are spread across multiple lines.